 - Prevents the onset or worsening of severe spinal deformity

 Kyphoplasty Risks and Complications

-Although Balloon Kyphoplasty is a minimally invasive surgical procedure, there may be certain potential risks and complications associated with a Kyphoplasty surgery as with any major surgery which include bleeding, infection, bone cement leakage, damage to the spinal cord or spinal nerves, increased back pain, and numbness and tingling.
+Although Balloon Kyphoplasty is a minimally invasive surgical procedure, there may be certain potential risks and complications.
+Kyphoplasty surgery, as with any complicated surgery may come with complications, such as:

 - bone cement leakage